gloriahu28/Interactive-Lab-Hub/Lab 5/README.md

 **\*\*\*Include a short video demonstrating the answers to these questions.\*\*\***

+Our observant system is used for real-time music creation through hand gestures.
+A good environment for this system is a controlled lighting space with minimal background interference.
+The system breaks when the hand tracking fails due to poor lighting or if the hands move out of the camera's view.
+When it breaks, it could potentially generate random or no notes at all.
+The system feels like an extension of one's body, as it translates natural movement into music, providing an intuitive interface for digital music creation.

 ### Part 2.

 Following exploration and reflection from Part 1, finish building your interactive system, and demonstrate it in use with a video.

 **\*\*\*Include a short video demonstrating the finished result.\*\*\***

+After refining the interaction based on testing, we have created an interactive system that lets users control a digital musical instrument with their hands.
+This can be expanded to more complex interactions such as creating different sounds with different hand shapes or combining gestures to compose music in a more sophisticated manner